Welsh Government: Estate

 Historically, most Welsh Office staff were based in Cardiff, especially in Cathays Park.
 However, in 2002, the Fullerton Review concluded that "the Assembly could no longer sustain having the majority of its operational functions located in and around Cardiff".
 Since 2004, Welsh Government civil servants have been relocated across Wales as part of the Location Strategy, which involved the creation of new offices at Merthyr Tydfil, Aberystwyth and Llandudno Junction.
 In 2006, the mergers of Education and Learning Wales, the Wales Tourist Board and the Welsh Development Agency into the Welsh Government brought these agencies' offices into the Welsh Government estate.

-The office of the First Minister is in Tŷ Hywel in Cardiff Bay; an office is also kept at the Welsh Government building in Cathays Park where the majority of Cardiff-based Welsh Government civil servants are located.
+The First Minister has an office in Tŷ Hywel in Cardiff Bay and at the Welsh Government building in Cathays Park where the majority of Cardiff-based Welsh Government civil servants are located.